ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## What is HTTPS?

 HTTP is the protocol for transferring data on the internet.
-For example, a browser sends an HTTP request to a web server for the content of a webpage, and the web server sends an HTTP response.
+A browser sends an HTTP request to a web server for the content of a webpage, and the web server returns the content in an HTTP response.

 HTTP is insecure.
-Any data the browser sends to the web server is out in the open.
+Any data a browser sends to a web server over HTTP is out in the open.
-Anyone connected to a wireless network can look at the data being transferred by anyone else on the network in plain text.
+Anyone connected to a wireless network can look at data being transferred over HTTP by anyone else on the network.

 HTTPS is a secure version of HTTP.
 A user submitting their credit card information on a website to buy something would send the data over HTTPS to the web server.

 ## Why setup HTTPS?

 HTTPS is the way forward for the web.
+Various organizations have decided that privacy by default is the future, and will actively work towards that goal.

 * [Google gives HTTPS sites an SEO ranking boost](http://googlewebmastercentral.blogspot.com/2014/08/https-as-ranking-signal.html).
 * **Security**.
 If you're logging into your site, your WordPress user credentials